piyush0077sh/UniClub/replit.md

-# CampusHub Student Dashboard
+# UniClub Student Dashboard

 ## Overview
-CampusHub is a comprehensive student dashboard application that provides a centralized platform for managing campus life.
+UniClub is a comprehensive student dashboard application that provides a centralized platform for managing campus life.
 The application offers real-time access to course information, assessments, messaging, campus navigation, and announcements.
 Built as a full-stack web application, it serves as a one-stop solution for students to stay organized and connected with their academic environment.

 ## User Preferences
 Preferred communication style: Simple, everyday language.